 A contract isn't necessarily a bad thing.
 In some agreements the supplier will also monitor the amount of heating oil in your tank and automatically arrange to top it up.

 On the other hand, being locked into a contract doesn't give you the flexibility to shop around for a better price.

 Consider both of these when deciding how to pay for your heating oil.

 Heating oil is pricey, so safeguarding it against theft and leakage can save you money in the long run.

-The efficiency and age of your boiler will affect how much money you spend, so make sure it's in working order by getting it serviced annually.
-If you have a very old or inefficient model, getting an upgrade may save you money in the long run.
+The efficiency and age of your boiler affects how much money you spend, so make sure it's in working order by getting it serviced annually.
+If you have a very old or inefficient model, an upgrade may save you money in the long run.

 According to oil industry advice, you could save £200 a year if you change to a modern condensing boiler that has up to 97% efficiency, compared with a model that's more than six years old.
 But a new oil boiler will cost anywhere between around £1,300 and £3,200, and then between £2,000 and £3,000 for installation.